 \[-\log S(t) = \int_0^t\lambda(x)dx\]And

-Embedding using XGB
+Embedding using XGBoost

-Visualization and supply chain
+Visualization and Supply Chain